-- CM-A.2.7 Licensees may only provide a new consumer facility (or renew, extend or otherwise modify an existing consumer facility) for an amount such that the borrower's total monthly repayments on all his consumer finance commitments do not exceed 50% of his monthly gross income. - CM-A.2.8 Licensees must make clear to potential borrowers, prior to entering into a consumer finance agreement, all relevant key terms of the agreement.
-Licensees must also follow the provisions of the "Code of Best Practice on Consumer Credit and Charging" as agreed between the Bankers' Society of Bahrain and the CBB. - CM-A.2.9 The CBB's prior written consent should be obtained before writing off any loan to a senior employee/officer/Director of the reporting bank or other bank(s) who fails to discharge his/her repayment obligations to the reporting bank (see Section CM-7.1 for details). - CM-A.2.10 The bank should notify the CBB of any write-off of a credit facility, (i.e., loan, overdraft and any other credit facility) of an amount in excess of BD 100,000 (or its equivalent). - CM-A.2.11 All banks which provide credit to resident natural persons in Bahrain must become members of the Credit Reference Bureau and follow the CRB Code of Practice (see Appendix CM-3). - CM-A.2.12 All banks are required to follow the CBB's requirements concerning refund of insurance on loan prepayments and top-ups and early repayment fees/charges as outlined in Section CM-8.6.
+The CBB requires that licensees only provide a new consumer facility (or renew, extend or otherwise modify an existing consumer facility) for an amount such that the borrower's total monthly repayments on all his consumer finance commitments do not exceed 50% of his monthly gross income.

+Licensees must make clear to potential borrowers, prior to entering into a consumer finance agreement, all relevant key terms of the agreement.
+Licensees must also follow the provisions of the "Code of Best Practice on Consumer Credit and Charging" as agreed between the Bankers' Society of Bahrain and the CBB.

+The CBB's prior written consent must be obtained before writing off any loan to a senior employee/officer/Director of the reporting bank or other bank(s) who fails to discharge his/her repayment obligations to the reporting bank (see Section CM-7.1 for details).

+The bank must notify the CBB of any write-off of a credit facility, (i.e., loan, overdraft and any other credit facility) of an amount in excess of BD 100,000 (or its equivalent).

+All banks which provide credit to resident natural persons in Bahrain must become members of the Credit Reference Bureau and follow the CRB Code of Practice (see Appendix CM-3).

+All banks are required to follow the CBB's requirements concerning refund of insurance on loan prepayments and top-ups and early repayment fees/charges as outlined in Section CM-8.6.